ae-chutkul/quickwebp-streamlit/README.md

 # QuickWebP – Multi-Image WebP Converter

 🖼️ **QuickWebP** is a simple Streamlit app to convert multiple images (JPG, JPEG, PNG) into WebP format.
 It supports setting the compression quality, shows file size reduction, and allows downloading all converted images as a ZIP file.

+It is especially **beneficial for graphic designers or users** who need to convert many image files to WebP format with a single click.
+This saves time, reduces manual work, and produces WebP images suitable for **uploading to websites** to achieve faster image rendering, enhance user experience, and potentially improve SEO.

 ## Features